 1976, September 30, October 1, 2 & 5.
 Mozart, Concerto No. 24.
 Philadelphia Orchestra.
 Recorded concert.

 1980 September 25, 26, 27, 30.
 Academy of Music, Carnegie Hall (30).
 Tchaikovsky, Concerto No. 1.
 Philadelphia Orchestra.
 Recorded concert.

 1983, May 17.
 Carnegie Hall.
 Beethoven, Concerto No. 5.
 Philadelphia Orchestra.
 Recorded concert.

 Schumann.
 Concerto in A minor Op.
-54, the two last movements (Intermezzo: Andantino graciozo; Allegro vivace).
+54, the two last movements (Intermezzo: Andantino grazioso; Allegro vivace).
 Eugene Istomin.
 Philadelphia Orchestra.
-Live recording in March 1974
+Live recording on March 1974.

 Tchaikovsky, Concerto No. 1 in B flat major, Op.
 23, first movement (Allegro non troppo e molto maestoso).
 Eugene Istomin, Philadelphia Orchestra, Eugene Ormandy.
 Recorded for Columbia on April 19, 1959